 Tuesday, December 10, 2024

-WHAT LIMITS SCHOOLS OF THE FUTURE?
+HUMBUG ABOUT SCHOOLS OF THE FUTURE?

-Sixteen years ago an editorial in the New York Times promised that in the schools of the future:
+Sixteen years ago an editorial in the New York Times promised that in schools of the future:

-• "educators will track students' academic growth with sophisticated software that allows them to better tailor lessons and assignments to each youngster's achievement level"
+"students will use free internet applications to complete their classroom assignments on school-issued laptops that also substitute for text books," "educators will track students' academic growth with sophisticated software that allows them to better tailor lessons and assignments to each youngster's achievement level, "parents will use instant messaging to chat with teachers about their child's progress."

 In a few schools all of this has been realized and more besides.
 But in many others a fundamental limitation is nullifying it all.
 What is this limitation?
 It's the kids, their parents, and the world they're growing up in.